oskarhlm/TDT4240-SpaceChoppers/README.md

 2. Click "Build" in the menu bar and then click "Build Bundle(s) / APK(s)" > "Build APK(s)".

 3. Wait for the build to complete.
-The generated APK file will be located in the `SpaceChoppers/app/build/outputs/apk/debug` directory.
+The generated APK file will be located in the `SpaceChoppers/android/build/outputs/apk/` directory.

+## 4. Known Bugs

+- If our servers are down or you are somehow not able to establish a websocket connection, the game will not start.
+- If you pass an invalid lobby ID when trying to join a game, the game will provide an error.